Article Info

 Sign to Speech: A Machine Learning Approach for Deaf and Mute Communication

-International Journal of Technology & Emerging Research 2025 , 1 (4) , 80–84
+International Journal of Technology and Emerging Research 2025 , 1 (4) , 80–84

 This research demonstrates a novel attempt to help people who are both deaf and mute by creating a communication assist system that translates hand signs into words.
 The system uses a camera to capture hand movements and the trained recognition model identifies them.
 After recognition, text translation followed by speech synthesis through a voice module is performed.
 To train and evaluate the system, a custom dataset capturing common gestures was created.
 The sign-to-speech solution is tailored to operate on constrained, cost-effective hardware such as smartphones and tablets.
 Furthermore, this review discusses the commonly used datasets in sign-to-speech research and their limitations in terms of size, diversity, and standardization.
 It also suggests a general flow of implementation starting from data collection, preprocessing, feature extraction, model training, and conversion to speech.
 The paper highlights key challenges such as gesture variability, occlusion, and real-time processing.

-Keywords: Sign Language, Machine Learning, CNN
+Keywords: machine learning, Sign Language, CNN

 /280 characters